Improved testing inference in mixed linear models: Introduction

 \section{Introduction}

-In recent years repeated measures data have been widely analyzed in a number of fields, including biology and medicine.
-In such studies, the data are obtained from a number of different experimental units, each unit being observed more than once (Brown and Prescott,~2006).
-In particular, some of these studies use longitudinal data (see Verbeke and Molenberghs, 2000, and Diggle et al., 2002), in which the data are collected over time.
-Mixed linear models have been extensively used by practitioners to model repeated measures data since they allow the modeling of within units correlation.
+In recent years repeated measures data have been widely analyzed in many fields, including biology and medicine.
+In such studies, the observations are obtained from different experimental units, each unit being observed more than once (Brown and Prescott,~2006).
+In particular, some of these studies use longitudinal data (Verbeke and Molenberghs, 2000), in which the observations are collected over time.
+Mixed linear models have been extensively used by practitioners to analyse repeated measures since they account for within units correlation.
 It is also noteworthy that there is available software specifically designed for the estimation of such models; see Pinheiro and Bates~(2000) and Littel et al.~(2006).
-For further details on mixed linear models the reader is referred to Demidenko~(2004).

-A common shortcoming lies in the fact that in many studies the number of observations is small which renders approximate inferential procedures unreliable.
-In particular, the likelihood ratio test, which is commonly used to make infe\-ren\-ce on the fixed effects parameters, quite often displays large size distortions when the sample size is small since its null distribution is poorly approximated by the limiting $\chi^2$ distribution, from which critical values are obtained.
+A common shortcoming lies in the fact that in many studies the sample size is small which renders approximate inferential procedures unreliable.
+Improved inference may be based on the theory of higher order asymptotics.
+Practical applications of such theory may be found in Brazzale et al.~(2007).
+The likelihood ratio test, which is commonly used to make infe\-ren\-ce on the fixed effects parameters, quite often displays large size distortions when the sample size is small.
+This happens because its null distribution is poorly approximated by the limiting $\chi^2$ distribution, from which critical values are obtained.
 It is possible to obtain a Bartlett correction factor and use it to modify the likelihood ratio test statistic in such a way to bring its null distribution closer to its limiting counterpart; the approximation error is reduced from $O(n^{-1})$ to $O(n^{-2})$, where $n$ is the sample size, thus making any size distortion vanish at a faster rate.
-Bartlett corrections for linear and non-linear regression models were obtained by Barroso and Cordeiro~(2005), Cordeiro and Paula~(1989), Cribari--Neto and Ferrari~(1995), and Lemonte et al.~(2008), among others.
-For a review of the literature, see Cribari-Neto and Cordeiro~(1996).